 Achilles' Codex: While other weapons of the gods inspired mortal counterparts, I am relieved to say the Rail's cruel design has not yet been discovered in a stroke of mortal inspiration, to conduct their wars.
 Let us pray for their sake that it never shall.

 - Mass Effect: The Codex entry for the Krogan begins by establishing this.
 The warrior Krogan race evolved on Tuchanka, a veritable Death World if ever there was one.
 The invention of gunpowder was a turning point that allowed them to kill each other with far more frequency than their homeworld's flora and fauna could, exacerbated by their short tempers, clan disputes, and lust for battle.
-As you might expect, splitting the atom took this trope Up to Eleven: they very quickly destroyed the climate of their homeworld through nuclear attacks and forced themselves to live underground.
+As you might expect, splitting the atom resulted in the quick destruction of the climate of their homeworld through nuclear attacks and forced themselves to live underground.

 - Soul Series: Early in the series, Heishiro Mitsurugi's motivation for hunting Soul Edge was to find a way to defeat the Tanegashima rifle, which he saw as an emerging threat to his way of life after witnessing them in action during the Battle of Nagashino.
 This would be a Subverted Trope as the series went on, however, as Mitsurugi eventually becomes skilled enough to defeat a rifle-wielding opponent without the cursed sword, and the rise of firearms (even in Europe itself) is barely acknowledged after that.